Links

 Click on the link below to open the Tychos scenario in a new broswer tab where you can follow along, or use the embedded frame that contains the scneario below:

-When you press the Start button in Tychos, you should see a green particle appear on the world grid.
-Now we want the particle to move, but we have to define the rate at which it is going to move.
+Now we want the circle to move, but we have to define the rate at which it is going to move.

 Let's say that we wanted to simulate a particle moving along the x axis with a velocity of 10 meters per second: